Corvusoft/restq/documentation/DESIGN.md

 This document is intended to communicate core architectural decisions within the system.
 For this reason alone accuracy has suffered.
 It does not concern itself with interface specifics and primarily focuses on architectural decisions made during the design and development phase, see [Network API](NETWORK-API.md) and [API](API.md) for contract details.

 All class definitions within the system strictly adhere to the [Opaque Pointer](https://en.wikipedia.org/wiki/Opaque_pointer) idiom.
-However, this level of detail in the follow suite of class diagrams is omitted for clarity; along with pointers, references and other background noise.
+However, this level of detail in the following suite of class diagrams is omitted for clarity; along with pointers, references and other background noise.

 Unless otherwise specified all primary data-types originate within the Standard Template Library (STL).
-Including but not limited to string, map, list, multimap, set, any, and friends.

 RestQ relies heavily on the [Restbed](https://github.com/corvusoft/restbed) framework for it's data structures and they will not be re-documented here for convenience.